 member, or the parent of your child or expected child, it’s vital

-that you reach out to a South Jersey domestic violence lawyer who can
+that you reach out to a Toms River domestic violence lawyer who can help.

-help.
-Additionally, if you have been accused of this action it is equally
+Additionally, if you have been accused of this action it is equally important

 At Stolfe Zeigler New Jersey Divorce Group, we are here to provide you